antonioribeiro/google2fa/README.md

     Google API for QR generator is turned off.
 </p>

 All version of that package prior to 5.0.0 are deprecated.
-Please, make composer update and check documentation regarding [QRCode generation](https://github.com/antonioribeiro/google2fa#generating-qrcodes).
+Please upgrade and check documentation regarding [QRCode generation](https://github.com/antonioribeiro/google2fa#generating-qrcodes).

 # Google2FA